HaroldFS/ios-shoppe/README.md

 The iOS Shoppe Demo is a reference application that provides tips and tricks to using [FullStory](https://www.fullstory.com/) on [Native Mobile](https://www.fullstory.com/mobile-apps/) iOS.

+This project is based off of [fullstorydev/iOS-ShoppeDemo](https://github.com/fullstorydev/ios-shoppe-demo) and has had all reference to FullStory and Cocoapods removed to provide a vanilla exercise in instrumenting FullStory via Cocoapods.

 ## Getting started

 To apply the FullStory iOS Plugin, you'll need [Xcode](https://developer.apple.com/xcode).
 You'll then download or clone this repo to your desired directory.